ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.query_thread_log {#system_tables-query-thread-log}

-The table contains information about each query execution threads.
+The table contains information about each query execution thread.

 ClickHouse creates this table only if the [query_thread_log](server_settings/settings.md#server_settings-query-thread-log) server parameter is specified.
 This parameter sets the logging rules, such as the logging interval or the name of the table the queries will be logged in.